 The Burney area is known for its multitude of outdoor RECREATIONAL ACTIVITIES and attracts people from all over the country!
 With both winter and summer sports, Burney becomes the ‘ideal vacation spot’!

 One of the local sights includes Burney Falls (which Teddy Roosevelt dubbed “The eighth wonder of the world”).
 The beautiful McArthur-Burney Falls State Park has 910 acres of forest and five miles of streamside and lake shoreline, including a portion of Lake Britton.

 The park’s main focus is the 129-foot Burney Falls, which is considered to be one of the most beautiful waterfalls in the state.

+Make sure to join us for our LOCAL EVENTS.
 The Burney Chamber of Commerce attempts to keep all community and area events posted on this page for the convenience of all.
 If your organization has an area related event that needs to be posted, please call the Chamber Office at 530-335-2111, or e-mail your information to firstname.lastname@example.org

 Burney Life (local photos)

 Living in Burney where the skies are blue, the air is clean and our clear waterways are spring-fed.
 We actually have 4 seasons too with enough snow to be “postcard perfect” and summer temperatures 10 to 15 degrees cooler than the Sacramento Valley.